Venice TV Awards: Award categories

+Overview of wins

 At the 2025 Venice TV Awards, BBC productions won three Gold Medals, with victories in Documentary for The Man Who Definitely Didn't Steal Hollywood, in Children/Youth for Crongton, in Comedy for Ludwig, and a Special Jury Prize for Atomic People.
 NHK secured three Golds, winning in Animation for Luka and the Flower of the Sun, in Best TV-Film for Driving into the Storm, and in Cinematography for Deep Ocean: Kingdom of the Coelacanth.
 South Korea celebrated its first ever Gold at the Venice TV Awards when Mnet’s Couple Palace won in Light Entertainment.
 Other international winners included broadcasters from Canada, France, the United States, Finland, Brazil, Portugal, the Netherlands and Germany.

 At the 2024 Venice TV Awards, the BBC won three Gold Medals, securing victories in Light Entertainment for The Eurovision Song Contest 2023, in Animation for A Bear Named Wojtek, and in Cinematography for Ukraine: Enemy in the Woods.
 The UK, with a total of seven wins, was the most successful country.
 Sky UK, ITV, Apple TV+ and Channel 4 also received awards.
 Other international winners included broadcasters from France, Germany, Brazil, the United States, Spain, and Portugal.
 A total of 44 countries participated in the awards.

 2023 was the work of the BBC that most regularly captured the attention of the judges, securing a total of three Gold Medals.
 Apple TV+ and Disney+ triumphed with two Gold Medals.
 NHK, Japan earned two Gold Medals as well.

 Elsewhere, one Gold Medal went to each of the following broadcasters: CBS, HBO, TV Globo Brazil, Mediacorp, Singapore, Telewizja Polska, Viacom18, India, Televisão Independente, Portugal, and YLE, Finland and in Talent to Civica Scuola di Cinema Luchino Visconti.

 In 2022 Sky Atlantic’s Landscapers (TV series), a four-part starring Olivia Colman and David Thewlis, was handed the award for Best TV Series.
 Life & Rhymes won in Light Entertainment, "Romeo & Juliet", from the Royal National Theatre in the Performing Art category and in the Children/Youth "COP26: In Your Hands", a documentary giving a voice to a diverse group of young people, allowing them to air their concerns over climate change.
 Other UK winners on the night included Channel 4, which was rewarded in Best TV Film for Help (2021 television film) and ITV News in the News category for its coverage of the storming of the US Capitol building.
 In the Comedy category was Minx (TV series), HBO Max the winner.